hippopenny/hippopenny.github.io/_pages/company.md

 ---
-# title: Hi there!
 permalink: /company/
 ---

-**Hippo Penny** is on a mission to redefine the gaming landscape through innovation.
-We focus on artificial intelligence (AI) and blockchain technology to create groundbreaking mobile games.
-Our team, consisting of industry veterans from Silicon Valley and renowned academics, is dedicated to crafting immersive gaming experiences.
+**Hippo Penny** is on a mission to develop the best gaming experience with artificial intelligence (AI) and blockchain.
+Our team, consisting of industry veterans from Silicon Valley and renowned academics, is dedicated to create fun, engaging games for everyone to relax, and connect with friends.

 <figure style="width: 300px" class="align-right">
   <img src="/assets/images/company/3.png" alt="Hippo Penny Team">